JWalshe86/Nags-With-Notions/README.md

 The font used was Open Sans, which is specifically used for its legibility.

 ### Imagery

+The hero image is a picture of 3 delicious pizzas.
+This is to entice the customer and immediately show what's on offer.
+The image of the food truck and two owners below this gives a homely feel to the Landing Page.
+The background of the menu is a delicious pizza, again to entice customers.
+The background of the contact page is a couple applying happily online for the pizzas.

 All the images came from Pexels.com except one.
 The 3 pizza hero image was taken by [Narda-Yescas](<https://www.pexels.com/@narda-yescas-724842/>).